Partial Condition Numbers for Double Saddle Point Problems: Introduction

+The coefficient matrix of a DSPP is typically obtained from measurements and is therefore subject to some measurement errors, as well as subject to the rounding and truncation errors introduced due to the finite precision of the computers.
+As a result of these inevitable perturbations, we work with a matrix that is slightly different from the original one.
+Since such errors are often unavoidable, it is important to investigate how small perturbations in the input matrices influence the resulting solution.
 Perturbation analysis is one of the most useful tool in numerical analysis for assessing the sensitivity and stability of the solution of a problem obtained through numerical methods \cite{Higham2002}.
 The condition number (CN) quantifies the worst-case sensitivity of a solution to a small perturbation in the input data matrices.
 Additionally, CNs are vital in providing first-order error estimates for the relative error of a numerical solution.
 The general framework of CNs was first introduced by \citet{Rice1966}.
 It primarily focuses on the normwise CN (NCN), where norms are used to quantify both the input perturbations and the resulting errors in the output data.
 However, a significant limitation of NCN is its inability to take into account the inherent structure of poorly scaled or sparse input data.
 To overcome this limitation, the mixed CN (MCN) and componentwise CN (CCN) have gained increasing attention in the literature \cite{Gohberg1993, rohn1989new, skeel1979scaling}.
 The former quantifies input perturbations componentwise and output errors using norms, while the later measures both input perturbations and output errors componentwise.